The Century’s Best Holiday Campaigns

 Folgers’ Peter Comes Home (1986)

 This ad makes Folgers a household name by incorporating it into a relatable story.
 Who doesn’t love waking up to the smell of coffee?
 It’s the best part of waking up.
 And the staying power!
-This ad continues on air in some form until 2005.
+This ad continued on air in some form until 2005.

 Hershey’s Holiday Bells (1989)

-Best Holiday Ads of the 1990s
+Holiday Campaigns of the 1990s

 Coca Cola’s Polar Bears (1993)

 While the iconic polar bears have been a Coca-Cola classic since the 20s—around the same time Coca-Cola popularized the modern-day Santa Claus—this adorable ad is their first appearance in a commercial.
+And the CGI was pretty impressive for 30 years ago!

 M&M’s They Do Exist!
 (1996)